 If you make a batch of this a day or two ahead, don’t add the pearl couscous or tiny pasta until you reheat the soup, as it will absorb liquid as the soup sits.
 (Before serving, bring the soup back to a simmer, add the pearl couscous and simmer for 6 to 8 minutes; tiny pasta will take less time.)

-Note: I made a version of this soup for my Dad a few weeks ago with some andouille I found in his local grocery store.
+Note: I made a version of this soup for my Dad last year with some andouille I found in his local grocery store.
 We had a leftover rotisserie chicken that I removed the meat from and made a broth with.
 I also wound up putting some corn in at the end, as we had it on hand.
-I think the homemade broth and shredded chicken add a lot (and corn is always tasty) so if you have it or feel like making it, go for it.
-Otherwise, the version here is plenty tasty, and if you want to change up the vegetables after making it once, feel free to do that.
+I think the homemade broth and shredded chicken add a lot (and corn is always tasty, though not ideal out-of-season) so if you have it or feel like making it, go for it.

 Serves 6